paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title: Good Service
 type: review
 rating: 5
 location:
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+ Fast response, reliable and a very reasonable price.
+Will use again with future work.